SoftUni/Programming-Basics-Book-Java-EN/chapter-01-first-steps-in-programming.md

 System.out.println("Hello");
 ```

-In a moment we'll get to know **how to execute this command** but for now, we'll just stick to what commands in programming consist of.
-Let's have a look at a few more examples.
+In a moment, we will get to know **how to execute this command**, but for now, we will just stick to what commands in programming consist of.
+Let us have a look at a few more examples.

 #### Example: A program which checks whether a word contains another word
-We can check whether the word "alright" contains the word "right" using the **contains** method:
+We can check whether the word "alright" consist of the word "right" using the **contains** method:
 ```java
 System.out.println("alright".contains("right"));
 ```

 #### Example: A program which converts Bulgarian levs into euro
-Let's have a look at another simple program which reads a number of levs (whole number) from the user, converts them into euro (divides them by the euro exchange rate) and prints the result.
+Let us have a look at another simple program which reads a number of levs (whole number) from the user, converts them into euro (divides them by the euro exchange rate) and prints the result.
 This is a program of three consecutive commands.
 ```java
 Scanner console = new Scanner(System.in);
 double leva = Double.parseDouble(console.nextLine());
 double euro = leva / 1.95583;
 System.out.println(euro);
 ```
-We looked at **three examples of computer programs**: two single-command, and one consisting of a sequence of three commands.
-Let's now move on to the more exciting bit: writing, compiling and executing our own programs in **Java**.
+We looked at **three examples of computer programs**: two with a single command, and one consisting of a sequence of three commands.
+Let us now move on to the more exciting bit: writing, compiling and executing our programs in **Java**.

 ## How do we write a console program?
 Let's go through the necessary **steps to create and execute a computer program** which uses a text console (window for entering and printing text) to read and write its data.
 Such programs are called **console programs**.
 But first of all, we need to **install and prepare the development environment** where we will write and execute the Java programs from this book and the exercises that go along with it.

 ## Java development kit (JDK)
-In order to create programs using the Java programming language, we need to install the **Java Development Kit**.
+To create programs using the Java programming language, we need to install the **Java Development Kit**.
 It includes a **virtual machine**, a **Java compiler** and numerous **helper tools**.
 JDK should not be confused for a runtime environment – **Java Runtime Environment** (JRE).
-Installing JRE will allow us to open and work with Java programs, but won't give us the ability to develop our own.
+Installing JRE will allow us to open and work with Java programs but won't give us the ability to develop our own.

 ## Installing JDK
 JDK is distributed freely and can be downloaded from this link: https://oracle.com/technetwork/java/javase/downloads.
 Choose the latest version of **Java SE** (Java Standard Edition).